Estimation of neutron star mass and radius of FRB 20240114A by identification of crustal oscillations: Introduction

 Remarkably, the HXMT-Insight hard X-ray component of FRB 20200428A also exhibits a $\sim 3.4\sigma$ QPO at $\sim40$~Hz \citep{2022ApJ...931...56L}, with a period compatible with the interval between radio peaks in FRB 20200428A.
 Thus, QPOs, if associated with crustal modes and perturbations, are likely capable of being imprinted on observed FRB interval times or substructure\footnote{The recent study by ~\citet{2025ApJ...995L..57B} considered simulations of large-amplitude MHD-like waves in a force-free approximation for the imprinting of crust modes that may steepen into shocks or interact with upstream plasma.
 The background plasma (sourced by single-photon pair cascades) must exist to support such waves without charge starvation and/or being Compton thick, which is not a given, while also not inhibiting FRB escape.
-This contrasts with a low-twist magnetosphere with nearly vacuum-like conditions where crust perturbations drive pair creation and radio emission with a threshold condition.}.
+This contrasts with a low-twist magnetosphere with nearly vacuum-like conditions, where crust perturbations drive pair creation and radio emission with a threshold condition.
+Furthermore, \cite{2026ApJ...998..190Q} recently studied the generation of MHD waves from seismic motions and studied their wave propagation in the crust, which might also be relevant.}.
 The interval spacing also disfavors strong beaming of emission, given the magnetar's spin.
 The FRB subpulses also led\footnote{See also \cite{wang2026gecamdiscoverysecondfrbassociated} for FRB 20221014 from SGR 1935+2154 with similar lag.} X-ray features by $\sim 2-3$~ms~\citep{2023arXiv231016932G,2023ApJ...953...67G}, which is compatible with a gap Spitzer timescale~\citep{2025ApJ...980..211B} and is unexplained in shock or triggered reconnection models.